Tectonics, Earthquakes, Volcanoes

 Strain is how rocks react to stress.
 Some rocks are more “ductile” – they have a certain amount of flexibility and will bend or stretch in response to stress.
 Other rocks are more brittle – they will fracture or break in response to stress.
 Study Figure 13.7 / 12.7, “Three kinds of stress, strain …” p.
 390 (4CE), p.
 354 (3CE).

 There are three types of stress:

-When tension, side-to-side stretching occurs, brittle rocks will break, creating a fault (a fault is a break or fracture in rock along which the rock moves).
+When tension, side-to-side stretching or pulling apart occurs, brittle rocks will break, creating a fault (a fault is a break or fracture in rock along which the rock moves).
 In this case, when the two blocks of rock on either side of the fault are spreading apart, it is called a normal fault.
 One side stays in place (the footwall side), the other typically drops (the hanging wall side).
 Study Figure 13.11 / 12.11, “Types of Faults,” p.
 393 (4CE), p.
 357 (3CE).